jdunkerley/jdunkerley/enso-advent-of-code-2022/post.md

 - https://adventofcode.com/2022/day/1

-Initial task of Advent of Code are usually quite simple.
+Initial tasks of Advent of Code are usually quite simple.
 However that's great, especially when starting with new language and/or new IDE.
 As such, let's take a look at calorie counting and how that could be done with Enso.
 I'll do my best to share what I learned while going thru the task.

 I was not new to the Enso language - e.g. it wasn't a problem to express the algorithm.
 However I usually coded Enso in text editor.
 This time I wanted to taste the real Enso IDE experience.